benjaminhon/personal-blog/src/markdown/philosophy/2016-8-31-review-of-the-moral-argument.md

 >Richard Dawkins

 The problem with naturalism, ironically, is that it is unnatural and goes against our experience of morality.
 Even the naturalist finds it hard to act on his beliefs.

-Naturalism itself also looks to be self defeating.
-For how can our cognitive faculties, being formed by a process of random mutations and natural selection, be relied on to make metaphysically true statements such as "only natural laws and forces operate in the world"?
-At least the creationist believes that his God given brain is functioning properly, but the naturalist cannot know for sure.

 ## Divine Command Theory
 --------------------------------------------------------------------------------